-I can install Auxtral on the computers that I sell to my clients?
+Can I install Auxtral on the computers I sell to my clients?

-- Yes. but Auxtral (like Debian) does not have an OEM mode installer, which does not mean that you can.
+- Yeah. but Auxtral (just like Debian) doesn't have an OEM-mode installer, which doesn't mean you can.

-- Yes.
-You can use, promote and display Auxtral, screenshots of Auxtral or its logo in articles, magazines, websites, books, designs, movies or any document as long as you do not represent yourself as part of Auxtral and that you do not allow people to assume that you are associated with Auxtral.
+- Yeah.
+You may use, promote, and display Auxtral, screenshots of Auxtral, or its logo in articles, magazines, websites, books, designs, movies, or any document as long as you do not portray yourself as part of Auxtral and do not allow people to assume that you are a part of Auxtral. you are associated with Auxtral.

 Does Auxtral include proprietary drivers?

-- No. Proprietary drivers such as ATI or Nvidia are easy to install, but they are not installed by default in Auxtral and neither are any non-free software packages.
+- No. Proprietary drivers, such as ATI or Nvidia, are easy to install, but they are not installed by default in Auxtral, nor are any non-free software packages.

 And what about proprietary software or Windows itself?